mpereda/clusterBip/README.md

     results[1]
 ![dataHead](first_example/dendrogram.png?raw=true "Title")

-You can obtain an ordered list of the cluster membership (for each entitie, the list shows the ID of the cluster it belongs)
+You can obtain an ordered list of the cluster membership (for each entity, the list shows the ID of the cluster it belongs)

     results[0]